byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 Once full seal and set aside in a warm dark corner to ferment for 2 weeks.

-Bury in the garden, add to a compost bin or use in pots (up to 1/3 by volume).
+Bury in the garden, add to a compost bin, move into a bokashi soil building system or use in pots (up to 1/3 by volume).

 ![Bokashi soil building system in action.](./bokashiImages/bokashiSoilBuildingSystem_web.jpg) Bokashi soil building system in action.